Statement on Academic Integrity

 To protect the rights and maintain the trust of honest students and support appropriate behavior, faculty and administrators should regularly communicate high standards of integrity and reinforce them by taking reasonable steps to anticipate and deter acts of dishonesty in all assignments.
 At the beginning of each course, it is the responsibility of the instructor to provide students with a statement clarifying the application of University and College academic integrity policies to that course.

 The penalty for academic dishonesty in less serious cases may consist of a failing grade for the course.
 The decision is made by the instructor.
 In more serious cases of academic dishonesty, the penalties may be more severe, including automatic failure for the course, and referral to the Office of Judicial Affairs for disciplinary action.
 Formal due process procedures are available for the students and faculty involved.
 The Student Guide to University Policies and Rules provides the details on these procedures.

 Arts & Humanities - Dr. Brian C. Black - Email:

-Business & Engineering - Dr. Jungwoo Ryoo - Email:
+Business, Engineering, and Information Sciences and Technology - Dr. Jungwoo Ryoo - Email: